LazaUK/SemanticWorkbench-Assistant-LangGraph/README.md

 ![LangGraph_nodes](/images/LangGraph_visual.jpeg)

 ## Appendix B: LangGraph assistant's working demo
-Demo video of LangGraph arXiv assistant's use in Semantic Workbench's UI can be found here: [LINK TO YOUTUBE VIDEO TO BE ADDED LATER]().
+A demo video showcasing the LangGraph arXiv assistant in action within the Semantic Workbench UI can be found here: [LINK TO YOUTUBE VIDEO TO BE ADDED LATER]().